Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/SVD/SVD.rst

 The accuracy of SVD implementation has been verified with Lapack dgesvd (QR based SVD) and dgesvj (Jacobi SVD) functions.
 For a 2545-by-4 matrix, the relative error between our SVD and the two Lapack functions (dgesvd and dgesvj) is about :math:`1e^{-9}`

 .. caution::
     The profiling resources differ a lot when choosing different chips.
-Here we use xcu250-figd2104-2L-e, with clock frequency 300MHz and the margin for clock uncertainty is set to 12.5%.
+Here, xcu250-figd2104-2L-e is used, with clock frequency 300MHz and the margin for clock uncertainty is set to 12.5%.

 .. toctree::
    :maxdepth: 1

+.. |trade|  unicode:: U+02122 ..
+TRADEMARK SIGN
+   :ltrim:
+.. |reg|    unicode:: U+000AE ..
+REGISTERED TRADEMARK SIGN
+   :ltrim: